Kitware/VTK/Documentation/docs/advanced/build_wasm_emscripten.md

 ## Exceptions

 By default, emscripten disables exception catching and enables exception throwing because of the overhead in size and speed.
 The [wasm-exceptions proposal](https://github.com/WebAssembly/exception-handling/blob/master/proposals/exception-handling/Exceptions.md) aims to resolve this issue.
-In VTK, you can configure exceptions with the CMake setting `VTK_WEBASSEMBLY_EXCEPTIONS` (default `ON`).
-Please note that the WASM CI build scripts turn on exceptions for developer convenience, so that a stack trace can be obtained when a C++ unit test crashes due to an uncaught exception or `abort`.
+VTK enables exceptions by default because some internal modules need `longjmp` and C++ exceptions.
+Additionally, it is convenient since a stack trace can be obtained when a C++ unit test crashes due to an uncaught exception or `abort`.

 ## Multithreading